mnm-team/p4-sdn/ideas/README.md

 ## Topology discovery

-Discover the introduction or removal of links between P4-switches based on LLDP (Link Layer Discovery Protocol) messages as described in https://volkan.yazi.ci/blog/post/2013/08/06/sdn-discovery/, and update the controller's global view of the network topology accordingly.
+Discovering the introduction or removal of links between P4-switches based on LLDP (Link Layer Discovery Protocol) messages as described in https://volkan.yazi.ci/blog/post/2013/08/06/sdn-discovery/, and update the controller's global view of the network topology accordingly.
 This is useful in many cases, e.g., preventing traffic to be sent to a black-hole and being dropped without acknowledgement, due to a link being down, or calculating a new shortest path between end-points.

+## NDP

+Caching the mapping between IPv6 and MAC addresses.
+This is similar to the [ARPcache](../ARPcache) but is applicable for IPv6.
+ARPcache creates a mapping between IPv4 and MAC addresses of end-points.

+## NAT

+Implementing Network Address Translation with P4: the NAT function of a normal router will be implemented in a P4-device acting as a gateway of a network.